VivekMChawla/Simple-Trigger-Pattern/README.md

 The Simple Trigger Pattern can be used to quick-start development of new triggers.
 It encapsulates several best-practices, including "One Trigger per Object", "No Business Logic in Triggers", and "Recursion Prevention Using Static Variables".
 The STP also facilitates adoption of the architectural best practice of Separation of Concerns.

+**NOTE:** If you are looking for the Gist "snippet collection" of Simple Trigger Pattern files, you can find it here: [bit.ly/SimpleTriggerPatternGist](http://bit.ly/SimpleTriggerPatternGist)

 ##Contents

 The following files are contained in this repository: